HELMpy/HELMpy/README.md

 ## Repository structure

-- data: sample data of large-sized, complex practical grids for testing purposes
+- data: sample data of large-sized, complex practical grids for testing purposes.
+Already computed results can also be found
 - helmm: matlab files for downloading and parsing to `.xlsx` matpower grids
 - helmpy: scripts with core functionality
 - test: scripts for running tests using sample grids from `data` directory